slack-samples/deno-simple-survey/README.md

 ```sh
 $ slack external-auth add
 ```

+> :unlock: Spreadsheets generated as part of the **Create a survey** workflow
+> will be created from the acount you authenticate with!
+To limit the users that
+> can create surveys, an **Event configurator** workflow is used.

 Once you've successfully connected your account, you're almost ready to create surveys at the press of a reaction!